 Learn More About Piriformis Pain

 Piriformis Syndrome is a condition that causes pain in a runner’s gluteal (buttocks) region during running and/or prolonged sitting.
 Piriformis Syndrome can cause radiating pain down your glut and into your hamstring mimicking sciatica.
-Because the symptoms resemble sciatica Piriformis Syndrome is often misdiagnosed leaving a runner frustrated and with a literal pain in the ass!
+Because the symptoms resemble sciatica Piriformis Syndrome is often misdiagnosed leaving a runner frustrated and with a literal pain in the butt!
 Overtraining, excessive speed-work, hill workouts or a leg length discrepancy can cause Piriformis Syndrome to start.
 Because the Piriformis muscle is instrumental in the running process once it is affected it typically worsens as distance or speed increase.

 Learn More About Plantar Fasciitis